THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 We are sure that the Disneyland Princess Breakfast will be very popular.
 You can Book Online or call (714) 781-DINE or (714) 781-3463 up to 60 days in advance.
 You can also use the Disneyland App to book.

 Which Disneyland Character Breakfast Meal is the Best?

-Each of the character breakfasts at Disneyland offer something a little bit different.
-The quality and variety of the food is pretty similar for all the character breakfasts.
+Each of the character breakfasts at Disneyland offers something a little bit different.
+The quality and variety of food are pretty similar for all the character breakfasts.
 If we had to pick one and say the food quality has the edge it is probably Storyteller’s Cafe for us.

 Each of the character breakfasts has a different atmosphere.
 How should you choose which one to go to?
 We would say that as the most important thing is the character interactions, start with thinking about which character you would most like to meet.

 The most sophisticated venue is Storytellers Cafe.
 It has beautiful decor.
 However, it is not specifically designed for character buffets and therefore the area around the tables is a bit cramped at times.